johnpcarter/WxServiceAlerts/README.md

 http://localhost:5555/WxServiceAlerts

-Data is collated in memory and volatile, I would only recommend using 1 minute collection intervals for testing purposes.
+Data is collated in memory and persisted based on the time interval configured by you.
+I would only recommend using 1 minute collection intervals for testing purposes.
-In real world settings use a much larger interval and with a small number of permissible slots in order to ensure that you do not use too much memory.
+In real world settings use a much larger interval along with a small number of permissible historical slots to ensure that you do not use too much memory.
-The goal of this package is not to trace individual transactions but to track .
+The goal of this package is not to trace individual transactions but to track trends and allow you to fire rules based on these activities.

-An optional database table is created at startup called 'wx_servicealerts_history' if the JDBC connection 'wx.service.alerts.db:conn' has been set appropriately and that you haven't configured the extended setting 'wx.service.alerts.configuration:persistServiceSignature' (see below).
+Persistence is performed by a the service 'wx.service.alerts.db:persistSnapshot' and the data is written to a database table that is created at startup called 'wx_servicealerts_history'.

-Do not forget to reload the package after updating the connection to ensure that the table gets created.
+This requires that you have configured the JDBC connection 'wx.service.alerts.db:conn' correctly.
+Make sure to reload the package after configuring the connection to a database of your choice.
+The package has been tested with mySQL 8.x, postgres 10.6, and Microsoft SQL Server.

-*Transaction Monitoring*
+*Customising the persistence service*

-Transaction totals for services are collated based on the collection interval and then persisted via the service 'wx.service.alerts.db:persistSnapshot'.
+You can choose to persist the service statistics to an alternative service of your choice (e.g. redirect trace to ELK via an API call for instance), by creating a service that implemented the specification 'wx.service.alerts.configuration:persistServiceSignature' and then configuring the extended setting 'watt.service.alerts.snapshot.service' to register your service with the package.
+Don't forget to reload the package afterwards.
+The database connection will not be required afterwards and can be disabled.
+The startup service will no longer attempt to create the database table if you have set this setting.

-You can replace this persistence service with your own by setting the extended setting 'watt.service.alerts.snapshot.service'.
-Your service should implement the specification 'wx.service.alerts.configuration:persistServiceSignature'.
+*Online Analytics*

 You can view the service analytics directly for each service from the page home page of the package